humank/hk-ttt/aidlc-docs/inception/units/dependencies_integration_summary.md

 - Shared data models documented for consistency
 - Event-driven architecture for loose coupling
 - Each service has its own database (database per service pattern)

+## Component Model Development Plan

+- [x] 1.
+Analyze core entities from the Shared Data Models section
+- [x] 2.
+Review comprehensive user stories to understand entity attributes and relationships
+- [x] 3.
+Define the User component model with all attributes
+- [x] 4.
+Define the Solution Architect Profile component model with all attributes
+- [x] 5.
+Define the Opportunity component model with all attributes
+- [x] 6.
+Define the Skills Catalog component model with all attributes
+- [x] 7.
+Define the Match Results component model with all attributes
+- [x] 8.
+Define the Assignments component model with all attributes
+- [x] 9.
+Document relationships between components
+- [x] 10.
+Review and validate the component models against user stories
+- [x] 11.
+Finalize the shared_model.md document

+[Question] Should the component models include technical implementation details like data types and constraints, or should they be more conceptual at this stage?
+[Answer] Include data types.

+[Question] Are there any specific notation or diagramming standards you'd like me to follow for the component models?
+[Answer] No diagram needed.

+[Question] Should I include sample data or examples for each component model?
+[Answer] Yes